SalvatorePreviti/roaring-node/documentation/api/index.d/roaringbitmap32.md

 ### \_\_@iterator()

-[Symbol.iterator]() Gets a new iterator able to iterate all values in the set in order.
+[Symbol.iterator]() Gets a new iterator able to iterate all values in the set in ascending order.

 WARNING: Is not allowed to change the bitmap while iterating.
 The iterator may throw exception if the bitmap is changed during the iteration.